Penn Live Arts Blog / May 2026

 Posted May 14, 2026

-We are thrilled to share that a $1 million gift will name the Tricia and Jason Pantzer Family Box Office at the Annenberg Center.
+We are thrilled to share that a $1 million gift will name the Tricia & Jason Pantzer Family Box Office at the Annenberg Center.
 The Pantzer family’s gift stands among the early leadership support of our capital campaign and reflects their strong belief in efforts to renovate and expand the facilities that support performance and cultural life on campus.
 Read more...

 America Unfinished: Tommie-Waheed Evans